Yash-op7/real-estate-price-prediction/README.md

 # real-estate-price-prediction

-Trained and deployed a machine learning linear regression model for predicting real estate price.
-Deployed the model to a flask server which is hosted on an AWS EC2 instance.
+First cleaned and preprocessed a housing prices dataset then built a linear regression model then export it to a pickl file which is consumed and served by a http django server which is deployed to an AWS EC2 instance and is accessed by a Next.js frontend.